Effective passivation of laser facets is the key to obtaining

 Edge-emitting laser diodes emit very high optical powers from small emission areas, therefore, the optical intensity at the front facet is extremely high.
-A lot of heat is created in the front facet, where in addition to normal operation, a lot of photons are absorbed by different defects including dangling bonds, threading dislocations, amorphous native oxides, or in a short high level of surface states defects.
+A lot of heat is created in the front facet, where (in addition to normal operation) large numbers of photons are absorbed by different defects, including dangling bonds, threading dislocations, amorphous native oxides, or in a short high level of surface states defects.

-This absorption leads to heating of the semiconductor which shrinks the LD bandgap, which results in an ever increased absorption and a further shrinkage of the bandgap.
-Such a thermal runaway process ultimately melts the semiconductor in what is known as Catastrophic Optical Damage, or COD.
-Increasing the power threshold at which the COD happens is an important target for almost all laser manufacturers.
+This absorption leads to heating of the semiconductor, which shrinks the LD bandgap, resulting in an ever-increased absorption and a further shrinkage of the bandgap.
+This thermal runaway process melts the semiconductor in Catastrophic Optical Damage (COD).
+Increasing the power threshold at which the COD happens is an important goal for laser manufacturers.

-Some processes consist of performing the cleaving of the laser bars in UHV conditions followed by passivating protection, i.e. ZnSe layer, prior to the deposition of the mirror layers.
-One of the disadvantages of this process is the difficulty and very costly implementation of the cleaving step in UHV.
+Currently, a method that provides the best passivating effect is cleaving laser bars in UHV conditions followed by passivating protection, i.e. ZnSe layer, prior to the deposition of the mirror layers.
+A significant disadvantage of the approach is a complex and very costly implementation of the cleaving step performed in the UHV.

 With our novel solution laser bars are cleaved in-air, after which treated with an optimized in-situ cleaning process.
 Once a good clean facet is obtained, the laser bars are passivated in highly controlled conditions before applying the mirror coatings.
 This way, we achieve results similar to the best processes currently available in the market at significantly reduced costs.

 Kontrox increases photoluminescence emission intensity monitored directly from the laser facet active area indicating the improvement of surface quality enabled by Kontrox.